Secure your holiday for £10

 • Small seating area to the front with garden furniture

-• Full gas Central Heating, Wifi
+• Full gas Central Heating, Wifi, Smart TV

 • Walks from the door